LibraryOfCongress/bagger/bagger_distribution/README.txt

                       "valueList" :["audio","textual","web capture"]
                     },

-   //Content-process is required, has a default value of born digital, and must be selected from list "Content-process" : {
+   //Content-process is required, has a default value of born digital, and must be selected from list of field values in the Bag-Info tab form in Bagger
+   "Content-process" : {
                          "fieldRequired" : true,
                          "defaultValue" : "born digital",